U.S. seizes North Korean ship it accuses of violating sanctions

 Russia has repeatedly denied violating U.N. sanctions on North Korea.

+North Korea will have 60 days to contest the U.S. government’s civil asset forfeiture complaint, which was filed in a federal court in New York’s Southern District.

+If the United States prevails, it could either sell off the ship or the U.S. government could put it to use.

-Reporting by Sarah N. Lynch in Washington and Michelle Nichols at the United Nations; editing by Chizu Nomiyama and Susan Thomas
+Reporting by Sarah N. Lynch in Washington and Michelle Nichols at the United Nations; editing by Susan Thomas and Lisa Shumaker